pmiossec/vscode-gitextensions/README.md

-# vscode-gitextensions README
+# Visual Studio Code extension for GitExtensions

-This is the Visual Studio Code extension to use GitExtensions.
+This is the Visual Studio Code extension to use [GitExtensions](http://gitextensions.github.io/).

 ## Features